Television production coordinator

 What to expect

-• Shoots take place in a range of settings including indoors in offices and studios, as well as outdoors on location in all weathers.
-The work may involve waiting around for long periods of time.
+- Shoots take place in a range of settings including indoors in offices and studios, as well as outdoors on location in all weathers.
+The work may involve lots of waiting around.

-• Travel within a working day is common.
-Outside broadcasts (OBs) and location shoots may involve working away regularly or for fairly long periods of time, either in the UK or abroad.
+- Travel within a working day is common.
+Outside broadcasts (OBs) and location shoots may involve working away regularly or being away for fairly long stints, either in the UK or abroad.

-• Overseas travel is also possible and production coordinators can spend short or long periods of time away from home.
+- Overseas travel is also possible, and production coordinators can spend short or long periods away from home.

 Qualifications